XaFF-XaFF/Discord-Webhook-Cannon/README.md

 # Discord-Webhook-Cannon
-Discord Webhook Cannon is C# a multithreaded open source Discord Webhook flooder.
+Discord Webhook Cannon is a C# multithreaded, open source Discord Webhook flooder.
 It can be used to flood webhooks which are used in malware.

 # Options
 * You can choose Webhook which you want to flood.